mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 ```

 Because we have to work with all three components of angular momentum,
-it would we very wasteful to iterate over all indices independently.
+it would be very wasteful to iterate over all indices independently.
 Suppose we want to calculate the nuclear attraction integrals for just
 s- and p-orbitals, which means that the maximum angular momentum is 1.
-If we iterate over $i$, $j$ and $k$ independently from 0 to 1,
+If we iterate over $i$, $j$, and $k$ independently from 0 to 1,
 we will end up with orbitals with $(i,j,k)=(1,1,1)$, which is definitely
 not s- or p-orbital.
-Because the symbolic gereration of nuclear attraction
+Because the symbolic generation of nuclear attraction
 integrals can be rather time-consuming, we want to avoid such unnecessary
 calculations.
 Furthermore, because we want to calculate the integrals for
 Cartesian Gaussians using a linear combination of integrals for Hermite